 When potential creditors (e.g., banks, loan providers, credit card companies, etc.) request your credit report, they may use soft inquiries.
 These types of inquiries provide a high-level overview of your credit.
 A soft inquiry usually doesn’t have a negative impact on your credit score.
 Creditors don’t need your explicit permission to request this information.

-Let’s say you received credit card offers in the mail or offers to apply for student loans (particularly student loan refinancing).
-Before those offers were made to you, the credit card company or other lender probably prescreened your credit by making a soft inquiry into your credit report.
+For example, say you received a credit card offer or application for student loan refinancing in the mail.
+Before you received those offers, the lender likely pre-screened your credit with a soft inquiry.
 These types of companies only offer credit to consumers who meet certain qualifications.
-That typically means they’re looking for applicants with a credit score meeting their minimum credit standards.
+That means they’re looking for applicants with a credit score meeting their minimum credit standards.

-Prospective employers, landlords, and utility companies may do a soft inquiry into your credit history to understand how responsible you are and determine the likelihood you’ll pay on time.
-This type of information can, for example, factor into whether you have to pay a deposit for utility services.
+Prospective employers, landlords, and utility companies may do soft inquiries into your credit report to understand how responsible you are.
+They use your credit history to determine the likelihood you’ll pay on time.
+This type of information can sometimes factor into whether you’ll have to pay a deposit for utility services.

 The largest factors determining your credit score are payment history and amounts owed.
-Read our article, “Why Good Credit is Crucial,” to learn more about your credit score.
+Read Why Good Credit is Crucial to learn more about your credit score.

 Credit Inquiry Tip: The next time you’re looking for a loan pre-qualification or a rate quote, make sure to read the fine print to find out what type of initial inquiry the lender will make on your credit report.
 Just remember that once you formally apply for the loan, the creditor needs to make a hard inquiry into your credit and review your credit history in much greater detail.